gudnuf/btcpp_2024_ecash_workshop/.tutorial/02_setup.md

 npx create-next-app@latest
 ```

-This will create a new NextJS and then you can start the development server:
+This will create a new NextJS app and then you can start the development server:

 ```bash
 npm run dev